passcod/caretaker/index.markdown

 	each of triage, answering questions, organising work, and administering the project… can be a full-time occupation.

 - **Submitting** is generally what is meant by “contributing.”
-However, I argue that all three forms described are _work_, and therefore all are contributions.
+However, I argue that all four forms described are _work_, and therefore all are contributions.
 Submitting often involves code: a pull-request fixing a bug, implementing a feature, improving the software.
 But it may also touch a wide variety of other aspects: writing documentation, making art, proposing new designs and